 4.2.1.
-Mail User Agent (MUA)
+Message User Agent (MUA)

-A Mail User Agent (MUA) works on behalf of User actors and User applications.
+A Message User Agent (MUA) works on behalf of User actors and User applications.
 It is their representative within the email service.

 The Author MUA (aMUA) creates a message and performs initial submission into the transfer infrastructure via a Mail Submission Agent (MSA).
 It can also perform any creation- and posting-time archival in its Message Store (aMS).
 An MUA aMS can organize messages in many different ways.
-A common model uses aggregations, called "folders".
+A common model uses aggregations, called "folders"; in IMAP they are called "mailboxes".
 This model allows a folder for messages under development (Drafts), a folder for messages waiting to be sent (Queued or Unsent), and a folder for messages that have been successfully posted for transfer (Sent).
 But none of these folders is required.
-For example, IMAP allows drafts to be stored in any folder; so no Drafts folder is present.
+For example, IMAP allows drafts to be stored in any folder; so no Drafts folder needs to be present.